EugNov/rsschool-cv/cv.md

 ## Goal

-Develop and improve my programming knowledge.
-Get enough skills to become a web developer and find a job.
+My goal is to develop and improve my programming knowledge.
+I really enjoy creating websites.
+This is what I would like to do.
+I want to find a mentor to help me.
+In the future, I dream of becoming a web developer and finding a job in the frontend.

 ## Self-education